Debunking the Arguments of PseudoSkeptics and Debunkers

 They

-begin with those precepts and always come back to them, regardless of the facts
+begin with those precepts and always come back to them, regardless of

 or evidence in any investigation or debate, EVERYTIME.
-That's one consistent thing you will notice

 about them.
 And they will resort to

-playing games, ridicule, denial, even deliberate distortion, fabrication and
+playing games, ridicule, denial, even deliberate distortion,

 connecting false dots to maintain these core positions.
-That's why they are not really capable of

 serious honest discussion.
 Instead, they